space-wizards/docs/src/en/proposals/fairlysadpanda-pizzadelivery.md

 - A traitor or nukie can order a pizza delivery for themselves or a member of NanoTrasen crew.
 If they do this, they can specify what exactly the critter is going to deliver.
 This includes a new, exciting flavour: a bomb with a fuse that looks like it fell out of a Looney Tunes cartoon.
 The bomb is much too heavy for the critter to hold, and they drop it immediately.
 - This bomb detonates a few seconds after the critter has retrieved it from its KeepWarm heater, doing moderate damage to the station in the process.
   - This is a reference both to Looney Tunes and the famous "sometimes you just can't get rid of a bomb" sketch from the Adam West Batman TV series.
+- The critter is not told they are delivering a bomb or that they're working for the Syndicate, and there's no metagameable way to know if a pizza delivery is legitimate or a trap.
+- This mechanic makes sure that there's a theoretical reason that a player may refuse a delivery.